 11. Reduce friction for the right thing

-Every extra step between you and the action is a chance to quit.
-Lay out clothes the night before, keep the guitar on a stand, pre-fill the water bottle.
+Every extra step between you and the desired action is a possible exit point.
+Lay out clothes the night before.
+Keep the instrument on a stand, not in a case.
+Pre-fill the water bottle.
+Place the healthy option at eye level and the less healthy option out of sight.
 Make the good choice the lazy choice.
+This is not a hack — it is the same environmental design principle from step 6, applied to access friction rather than ambient cues.

 12. Reconnect with the why on schedule